grokki91/oop2/README.md

-# Simple game with Characters
+# Simple game2 with Characters